+If you are headed to the City of Brotherly Love for just one day and you are not sure how to make the most out of it, you came to the right place.
 It’s important to use every precious minute wisely when you plan to visit Philadelphia in one day.
-This historic Pennsylvania city is virtually bursting at the seams with enthralling museums and exhibits that detail United States history — not to mention waterfront districts and beautiful green spaces that deserve to be explored.
-Plan your time carefully, choosing the best things to do in Philadelphia on your upcoming day trip.
+This historic Pennsylvania city is virtually bursting at the seams with enthralling museums and exhibits that detail United States history, not to mention waterfront districts and beautiful green spaces that deserve to be explored.
+What to do in Philadelphia in 1 day could be a challenging concept.

 Tips for Visiting Philadelphia

-If you want to get a feel for the city, try a double-decker bus tour that includes all of the high points.
+- Try a double decker bus: If you want to get a real view of the city, try a double-decker bus tour that includes all of the high points.
 Many of these tours feature hop-on/hop-off stops where you can get off to explore the city at your leisure.
 Knowledgeable guides also provide running commentary throughout the bus tours to help you learn as much as possible about Philadelphia.
 The Philly Phlash is an iconic purple bus running between May and September, and it takes you to the big attractions throughout the city at an affordable price.

 Independence Hall is another must-see attraction, and it’s open daily.
 A ranger leads you on a tour through Independence Hall so that you can see the first floor, including the room where the Declaration of Independence and the Constitution were signed.
 During winter months, some tours venture up to the second floor, too.

-Put the Christ Church Burial Grounds on your one-day itinerary too.
+Consider adding the Christ Church Burial Grounds on your one-day itinerary too.
 This cemetery has 1,400 markers, including Benjamin Franklin’s grave.
 Other notable Americans buried here besides Franklin include Francis Hopkinson, George Ross, Dr. Benjamin Rush and Major William Jackson.
 The oldest marker in the cemetery belongs to Sarah Knowles, dated 1721.
 In all, five signers of the Declaration of Independence are buried on the grounds.
 Guided tours are available most days of the week except major holidays between March and November.

 Philadelphia is known for lots of things, including food.
 You can hardly spend the day in Philadelphia without having a cheesesteak for lunch or dinner, and you’ll find plenty of pubs and restaurants serving their own versions of this iconic meal.
 Take some time to explore Philadelphia while you’re searching for food to get a feel for the city.

 Penn’s Landing is another can’t-miss spot in Philadelphia.
 Situated on the Delaware River Waterfront, Penn’s Landing boasts much to see and do.
 The Race Street Pier could be the spot where you enjoy a picnic lunch.
 The pier has two levels, each offering distinctive views.
 Don’t miss sight of the Benjamin Franklin Bridge while you’re there.

 - Try an event: During the summer, Penn’s Landing is the venue for many festivals, outdoor concerts and annual events.
 The Blue Cross RiverRink offers roller skating and outdoor entertainment during the summer too.
 You might even be lucky enough to catch outdoor movie screenings along the shore of the Delaware River.

 With so much to see and do in Philadelphia, one day may not seem like enough once you start planning your itinerary.
 Get up early and prepare to keep going on into the evening to see everything on your list of attractions.